Introduction to Modern Data Integration

 - Who will be the owner of the system, and what will be the total amount of expenses?

 The answers to all the above questions should be documented and signed by all the members who are involved in the data integration project.

 Based on the analysis of the requirements and the SRS document, a detailed study is performed to select the appropriate tools to implement the data integration system.
-There are a lot of tools available in the market and selecting the best tool for your business is the biggest challenge.
-Companies who are new to data integration need to implement a new tool and companies who have already used or using such projects can just extend their existing system.
+There are a lot of tools available in the market, and selecting the best tool for your business is the biggest challenge.
+Companies that are new to data integration need to implement a new tool, and companies who have already used or used such projects can just extend their existing system.
 Selecting the best tool that suits your business needs will be more effective and will help for future growth and expansion of the business.

 Testing is an important phase of data.
-A proper testing is needed to make sure that the unified data are complete and correct.
+Proper testing is needed to make sure that the unified data are complete and correct.
 The IT department and the entire business need to take part in the testing process.
-The different testing methods that can be used are Performance Stress test (PST), Technical Acceptance Testing (TAT) and User Acceptance Testing (UAT ) PST, TAT (Technical Acceptance Testing), UAT (User Acceptance Testing).
+The different testing methods that can be used are Performance Stress test (PST), Technical Acceptance Testing (TAT) and User Acceptance Testing (UAT ), PST, TAT (Technical Acceptance Testing), UAT (User Acceptance Testing).